 (4) When a station is called on the carrier frequency 6 215 kHz it should reply on the same frequency unless another frequency is indicated for that purpose by the calling station.

-(5) The provisions of § 18.(1) and § 18.(2) do not apply to communication between ship stations and coast stations using the simplex frequencies specified in RR Appendix S17, Part B, Section I [Appendix 16, Section B].
+(5) The provisions of § 18.(1) and § 18.(2) do not apply to communication between ship stations and coast stations using the simplex frequencies specified in RR Appendix 17, Part B, Section I.

 D3.
-Bands Between 156 MHz and 174 MHz
+Bands between 156 MHz and 174 MHz

-§ 19.
+§ 17.
 (1) When a station is called on 156.8 MHz it should reply on the same frequency unless another frequency is indicated by the calling station.

-(2) When a coast station open to public correspondence calls a ship either by speech or by selective calling in accordance with Annex 2 to Recommendation ITU-R M.257, using a two-frequency channel, the ship station shall reply by speech on the frequency associated with that of the coast station; conversely, a coast station shall reply to a call from a ship station on the frequency associated with that of the ship station.

-E. Indication of the Frequency to Be Used for Traffic
+E. Indication of the frequency to be used for traffic

 E1.
-Bands Between 1 605 kHz and 4 000 kHz
+Bands between 1 605 kHz and 4 000 kHz

-§ 20.
-If contact is established on the carrier frequency 2 182 kHz, coast and ship stations shall transfer to working frequencies for the exchange of traffic.
+§ 18.
+If communication is established on the carrier frequency 2 182 kHz, coast and ship stations shall transfer to working frequencies for the exchange of traffic.

 E2.
-Bands Between 4 000 kHz and 27 500 kHz
+Bands between 4 000 kHz and 27 500 kHz

-§ 21.
-After a ship station has established contact with a coast station, or another ship station, on the calling frequency of the band chosen, traffic shall be exchanged on their respective working frequencies.
+§ 19.
+After a ship station has established communication with a coast station, or another ship station, on the calling frequency of the band chosen, traffic shall be exchanged on their respective working frequencies.

 E3.
-Bands Between 156 MHz and 174 MHz
+Bands between 156 MHz and 174 MHz

-§ 22.
-(1) Whenever contact has been established between a coast station in the public correspondence service and a ship station either on 156.8 MHz or on a two-frequency calling channel (see RR No. S52.237 [No. 4392]), the stations shall transfer to one of their normal pairs of working frequencies for the exchange of traffic.
+§ 20.
+(1) Whenever communication has been established between a coast station in the public correspondence service and a ship station either on 156.8 MHz or on a two-frequency calling channel (see RR No. 52.237), the stations shall transfer to one of their normal pairs of working frequencies for the exchange of traffic.
 The calling station should indicate the channel to which it is proposed to transfer by reference to the frequency in MHz or, preferably, to its channel designator.

-(2) When contact on 156.8 MHz has been established between a coast station in the port operations service and a ship station, the ship station should indicate the particular service required (such as navigational information, docking instructions, etc.) and the coast station shall then indicate the channel to be used for the exchange of traffic by reference to the frequency in MHz, or, preferably, to its channel designator.
+(2) When communication on 156.8 MHz has been established between a port station and a ship station, the ship station should indicate the particular service required (such as navigational information, docking instructions, etc.) and the port station shall then indicate the channel to be used for the exchange of traffic by reference to the frequency in MHz, or, preferably, to its channel designator.

-(3) When contact on 156.8 MHz has been established between a coast station in the ship movement service and a ship station, the coast station shall then indicate the channel to be used for the exchange of traffic by reference to the frequency in MHz or, preferably, to its channel designator.
+(3) When communication on 156.8 MHz has been established between a coast station in the ship movement service and a ship station, the coast station shall then indicate the channel to be used for the exchange of traffic by reference to the frequency in MHz or, preferably, to its channel designator.

-(4) A ship station, when it has established contact with another ship station on 156.8 MHz, should indicate the intership channel to which it is proposed to transfer for the exchange of traffic by reference to the frequency in MHz or, preferably, to its channel designator.
+(4) A ship station, when it has established communication with another ship station on 156.8 MHz, should indicate the intership channel to which it is proposed to transfer for the exchange of traffic by reference to the frequency in MHz or, preferably, to its channel designator.

 (5) However, a brief exchange of traffic not to exceed one minute concerning the safety of navigation need not be transmitted on a working frequency when it is important that all ships within range receive the transmission.